Monte Carlo Simulations of Crystal Defects in Open Ensembles

 Directly jumping among distinct structures may be possible in certain situations, but constructing these moves requires significant effort in practice \cite{tanguy24}.
 As another approach, equilibrium molecular dynamics (MD) simulations can gradually add and remove particles by integrating atomic fractions as an additional degree of freedom with corresponding equations of motion \cite{cagin91,cagin91a,boinepalli03,eslami07}.
 Similar techniques have been employed within MC frameworks \cite{shi07,rahbari21}, but the presence of unphysical partial particles is less than desirable in both cases.
 In solids, this approach has been primarily considered for structure optimization rather than thermodynamics \cite{phillpot92}.

-However, the promise of gradual insertions and deletions via MD can be fully realized using the flexibility of MC sampling, which permits any moves that satisfy statistical balance.
+However, the promise of gradual insertions and deletions via MD can be fully realized using the flexibility of MCMC, which permits any moves that satisfy statistical balance.
 For instance, in canonical ($NVT$) MC simulations, deterministic and reversible microcanonical ($NVE$) MD can generate trial states with probabilities corresponding to the choice of initial velocities.
-This technique, which is known as Hamiltonian or hybrid MC \cite{duane87,mehlig92}, can also sample non-physical trajectories.
-For example, the addition of a fourth-dimension has been used to move pair-interacting particles between a liquid and explicit reservoir \cite{belloni19,kim23}.
+This technique, which is known as Hamiltonian or hybrid MC \cite{duane87,mehlig92,betancourt17}, can also sample nonphysical trajectories.
+For example, the addition of a fourth dimension has been used to move pair-interacting particles between a liquid and a reservoir \cite{belloni19,kim23}.
+Related techniques have also been applied to biomolecular systems \cite{melling23}.

 This work explores the addition and removal of solid atoms through the trajectories of a time-dependent Hamiltonian.
-Atoms are not truly created or destroyed, but exchanged with a non-interacting gas of fictitious particles in a canonical representation of the grand canonical problem.
-Specific particle transformations are attempted with a bias toward deleting high-energy atoms and inserting fictitious particles with low hypothetical energies.
+Atoms are not truly created or destroyed, but transformed between ``real" and ``fictitious" particles in a canonical representation of the grand canonical problem.
+Specific transformations are attempted with a bias toward deleting high-energy atoms and inserting fictitious particles with low hypothetical energies.
 Together, these techniques enable practical, general, and rigorous simulations of dense solids with variable numbers of atoms.
-After validation and optimization, the method is used to calculate the complete free energies of point defects, which fully account for non-ideal configurational entropy.
-The remainder of the study examines several crystal GBs, which are successfully equilibrated at different temperatures and chemical potentials.
+After validation and optimization, the method is used to calculate the free energies of arbitrary point defect structures with nonideal configurational entropies.
+The remainder of the study demonstrates how $\mu PT$ MC can directly predict the finite-temperature structure of crystal GBs, providing a new approach to studying interfaces and their phase transitions.